raphlinus/raphlinus.github.io/_posts/2020-06-11-fast-2d-rendering.md

 ## Discussion and prospects

-I believe I have demonstrated convincingly that moving alomst all of the 2D rendering task to the GPU is viable and yields excellent performance.
+I believe I have demonstrated convincingly that moving almost all of the 2D rendering task to the GPU is viable and yields excellent performance.
 Further, the ideas are general, and should adapt well to a range of graphics primitives and fine rendering techniques.
 I believe it would hold up well as an academic paper, and would like to find the time to write it up as such.

 Having got this far, I'm not sure how much farther I want to take the piet-gpu codebase.
 I think an ideal outcome would be to have the ideas folded into existing open-source renderers like Pathfinder, and am encouraged by progress on that front.
 Even so, I believe there is some benefit to exploring a GPU-centric approach to layers.